ThinkDataEd/curriculum/docs/unit4/lesson4.md

 Students will complete the design of their community focused Participatory Sensing campaign and implement a mock campaign to evaluate the feasibility of the campaign.

 ###**Materials:**
-1. *Team Campaign Creation* handout ([LMR_4.4_Team Campaign Creation](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.4_Team Campaign Creation.pdf)) from previous lesson
+1. *Team Campaign Creation* handout ([LMR_U4_L2](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_U4_L2.pdf)) from previous lesson

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    Statistical questions guide a participatory sensing campaign so that we can learn about a community or ourselves.
+    Statistical investigative questions guide a Participatory Sensing campaign so that we can learn about a community or ourselves.
 These campaigns should be evaluated before implementing to make sure they are reasonable and ethically sound.

 ###**Lesson:**
 1. Student teams will continue designing their Participatory Sensing campaign.
-Allow them some time to review their possible research questions with their team and to decide on a team research question before moving on to round 3.
+Allow them some time to review their possible research questions with their team and to decide on a team research question before moving on to Round 3.

 2. <u>Round 3:</u> Allow student teams a reasonable amount of time to engage in a brainstorm, in which they will discuss what kind of data needs to be collected in order to answer this research question